Loud160/Carduino/README.md

 ## Supported Arduino
-Carduino is designed to work with the Arduino 'MEGA 2650 Pro' & 'Mega 2560 Promini' These boards are considerbally smaller then an Arduino UNO and also provide a great deal more functionality then the Uno.
+Carduino is designed to work with the Arduino 'MEGA 2650 Pro' & 'Mega 2560 Promini'.
+These boards are considerbally smaller then an Arduino UNO and also provide a great deal more functionality then the Uno.
 The Pro and Promini have all the advantages of the full size Arduino Mega 2560 but with a much smaller footprint so it takes up less space.